For established Crusader patients:

 Wear a mask.

 Wearing a mask helps to protect you and those around you from COVID-19.
-For those over two years old, wear a mask when you are in indoor public settings whether you are vaccinated or not.
-Governor Pritzker announced a statewide indoor mask mandate effective Monday, 8/30/21 that is still in effect.
+For those over the age of two years old, masks are still required in certain settings, such as healthcare facilities.

 Watch your distance.